monk-io/docs/docs/guides/k8s-migrate.md

 192.168.0.90 - - [15/May/2021:15:50:30 +0000] "GET //api/getvotes HTTP/1.1" 500 30 "http://monk03.lan/" "Mozilla/5.0 (X11; Linux x86_64; rv:88.0) Gecko/20100101 Firefox/88.0" "-"
 ```

-Judging by the logs and while trying to 'Vote' on the page, we can see that the functionaly is still broken.
+Judging by the logs while trying to 'Vote' on the page, we can see the functionaly is still broken.

 ### Fixing appserver

-From earlier(we've seen it in the nginx configuration of the ui) we know that /api functionality is being proxied to our yelb-appserver.
-Lets check its logs:
+We know the /api functionality is being proxied to our yelb-appserver by examining the nginx configuration of the UI.
+Let's check its logs:

 ```bash
 $ monk logs yelb/appserver